-The Division met with hemp workgroup stakeholders to discuss irrigation of edible and nonedible hemp and the hemp industry recommended the following: Category 1 reclaimed water only be used for rotational crops which are crops used to reduce soil erosion, increase soil fertility and increase crop yield for the next crop to be grown; Categories 2 and 3 reclaimed water to be allowed for irrigation of hemp to be used for fiber products; and Category 3 Plus to be allowed for irrigation of hemp to be used for edible and dermal products.
-Hemp stakeholders also recommended that clones not be irrigated with reclaimed water [84.9(A)(223)].
+The Division met with hemp workgroup stakeholders to discuss irrigation of edible and non-edible hemp and the hemp industry recommended the following: Category 1 reclaimed water only be used for rotational crops which are crops used to reduce soil erosion, increase soil fertility and increase crop yield for the next crop to be grown; Categories 2 and 3 reclaimed water to be allowed for irrigation of hemp to be used for fiber products; and Category 3 Plus to be allowed for irrigation of hemp to be used for edible and dermal products.
+Hemp stakeholders also recommended that clones not be irrigated with reclaimed water [84.9(A)(23)].
 The Commission adopted these recommendations.

-The Commission required that potable water supplies and soap or hand sanitizer be on or near a site using reclaimed water for Users and Visitors to be able to wash their hands after harvesting crops and/or being present on the Site.
+The Commission required that potable water supplies and soap be on or near a site using reclaimed water for Users and Visitors to be able to wash their hands after harvesting crops and/or being present on the Site.
 This requirement is necessary to prevent hand to mouth ingestion of pathogens and is protective of public health.
 The Commission also required that if the hand washing supply is a portable hand washing station, the used water must be disposed of in an area whereby it will not come into contact with the crops, soils or infiltration into soils near crops because this is a requirement in the PSR.
 Also, the portable hand washing station must stay adequately full of potable water for Users [84.9(A)(17)].

-The Commission required that harvesting and public access shall be prohibited in areas where irrigation is occurring resulting in wet soils and/or crops [84.9(A)(212)].
-The Commission also added a requirement that harvesting of produce not occur during irrigation events where irrigation is occurring and making the soil and/or plant wet [84.9(A)(213)].
+The Commission required that harvesting and public access shall be prohibited in areas where irrigation is occurring resulting in wet soils and/or crops [84.9(A)(22)].
+The Commission also added a requirement that harvesting of produce not occur during irrigation events [84.9(A)(23)].

 These requirements will reduce the potential for ingestion, inhalation and dermal exposure to pathogens and will protect Cultivators, employees and Visitors against potential illness.